 "Bhagavan Das oddly omitted me as his guide or even travel companion to India in 1965 in his book It's Here Now (Are You?) published a few years ago.
 In Ram Dass' Be Here Now I am not mentioned either.
 Bhagavan Das made it seem that he only connected with me in Rishikesh(pg.
 28)."

 As for Bhagavan Das there are two camps regarding who he is and what he has done, and they come from both the Poonja and Neem Karoli Baba side of things (as well as others).
-First, those in the Enlightenment Field that wish they were Bhagavan Das or did what he did so they could claim it in their own heritage --- but are unwilling to admit it or won't say it; and secondly, those who simply write him off as some sort of a bumpkin --- albeit still secretly wishing they had done what he did.
+Found in the first camp are those in the Enlightenment Field that wish they were Bhagavan Das or did what he did so they could claim it in their own heritage --- but are unwilling to admit it or won't say it.
+In the second camp are those who simply write Das off as some sort of a bumpkin --- albeit still secretly wishing they had done what he did.
+The plain truth is that Bhagavan Das doesn't give a rat's ass what anybody thinks, he did what he did and they didn't.
 Regardless of what one takes away regarding Bhagavan Das, Alpert took away much more than Das simply being a bumpkin, and I'm in agreement.
 In his book, referring to Das, Alpert writes:

 "(W)hat started to blow my mind was that everywhere we went, he was at home.